dmurdoch/parseLatex/README.md

   subsetting on that class.
 - See what `kableExtra` does with tables, and try to make that easier.
 - Do something with math environments?
+- Efficiency gains: collect consecutive whitespace into a single item.
+- allow `catCodes` to contain `NA`, indicating the default if not seen earlier.
+- work on ways to show errors better.